 LED Implementations

-LEDs may be implemented on the card Scan Chain (as defined in Section) for remote link/activity indication on the baseboard or optionally be implemented on the OCP NIC 3.0 I/O bracket if there is sufficient space for local indication..
+LEDs may be implemented on the card Scan Chain (as defined in Section 3.5.3) for remote link/activity indication on the baseboard.
+LEDs shall be implemented on the OCP NIC 3.0 I/O bracket when there is sufficient space for local indication.
 These two cases are described below.
 In both cases, the actual link rate may be directly queried through the management interface.

 Baseboard LEDs Configuration Over the Scan Chain